great-hb/Indie-Cross-Web/README.md

 # Installation (if you want to compress assets)
 1. [Install Python 3](https://www.python.org/downloads/)
 2. Install Pillow: `pip3 install Pillow`
-3. Install and add ffmpeg to your PATH (figure it out)
+3. Install and add ffmpeg to your PATH

 # Build (no compression)
 1. Change `_gameSizeBytes` in `CustomPreloader.hx` so the loading bar is correct (idk how to fix)